ArkScript-lang/Ark/doc/lib.md

 Equivalent of `assert` in C (2 arguments, a Boolean and a String): `assert`.

+Test if all the values are equal to true: `and`.
+Test if at least one value is equal to true: `or`.

 ### Conversions

 Convert a String to Number (1 argument): `toNumber`.